benspaulding/vscode-python-manifest-template/README.md

 7. `recursive-exclude`s
 8. `prune`s

+*Remember:* You only need to exclude files get added to the list by default or *with your include commands -- *you do not need to fully mirror your *`.gitignore` with exclude commands.

 #### Anchoring

 If a pattern is *anchored* that means it must match the root of the project